© 2025 Michigan State University Board of Trustees

 Available On Air Stations

-Native American Heritage Fund celebrates elimination of Indigenous mascots in Michigan schools
+Native American Heritage Fund celebrates elimination of almost all Indigenous mascots in MI schools

 Three high school football players on the sidelines.
 They're wearing maroon jerseys with light blue accents.
 Their helmets have a big O for Okemos Wolves